 Intermittent Fasting – 16:8 Method Guide

-- Begin by picking an 8-hour window where your will consume the food.
-For example, it can be 7am to 3pm if you like having breakfast; 12pm to 8pm if you want to break the fast with the lunch; or 2pm to 10pm if you don’t go to bed early.
+- Begin by picking an 8-hour window where you will consume the food.
+For example, it can be 7 am to 3 pm if you like having breakfast; 12 pm to 8 pm if you want to break the fast with lunch; or 2 pm to 10 pm if you don’t go to bed early.

 - If you find it difficult to fast for 16 hours, try gradually increasing your fasting time.
-Start with 12 hours fasting time and then every day add one more hour.
+Start with 12 12-hour fasting time and then every day add one more hour.

 - Don’t forget to follow a balanced diet based on whole foods.